SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 #### Implemented

-##### Support for new token type "at+jwt" in SSO
+##### Support for new OAuth2 access token type in single sign-on authentication

-Cumulocity supports new standard OAUTH2 tokens with "at+jwt" type Header Parameter.
-For more information, see https://datatracker.ietf.org/doc/html/rfc9068#name-header.
+Cumulocity IoT supports new standard OAuth2 access tokens with the "at+jwt" type header parameter.
+For more information on this parameter, see [OAuth2 Access Tokens](https://datatracker.ietf.org/doc/html/rfc9068#name-header).
-Single-sign-on users managed by new authorization servers (i.e, generating JWT token with type "at+jwt") can thus login successfully into Cumulocity.
+Single-sign-on users managed by new authorization servers (that is, generating OAuth2 access tokens with type "at+jwt") can thus login successfully into Cumulocity IoT.
-To process this new token type, Cumulocity uses the [Nimbus JOSE + JWT](https://connect2id.com/products/nimbus-jose-jwt), which can be enabled by the tenants with the tenant option `nimbus-jwt-enabled` set to `true`.
+To process this new token type, Cumulocity IoT uses the [Nimbus JOSE + JWT](https://connect2id.com/products/nimbus-jose-jwt).

-The option is represented as the following:

-`{ "category": "sso", "key": "nimbus-jwt-enabled", "value": "true"}`

 ### SDK changes